National Oceanic and

 November 29, 2022

 Hello!
-My name is Chloe Rabinowitz, and I am an undergraduate research intern through a joint collaboration between the University of Washington (UW) EarthLab and NOAA PMEL ‘Omics Group.
+My name is Chloe Rabinowitz, and I am an undergraduate research intern through a joint collaboration between the University of Washington (UW) EarthLab and NOAA PMEL Ocean Molecular Ecology group.
 This summer, I sampled zooplankton from the Salish Sea and then proceeded to extract DNA and sequence species of interest.
 The purpose of my work has been to publish whole mitochondrial genomes to the national nucleotide database (NCBI) to enhance our understanding of zooplankton biodiversity in the region.
 Sequencing the full mitogenome enriches the coverage of zooplankton species by ensuring there is a reference sequence regardless of the targeted DNA amplicon.
 Additionally, information gained by assembling the mitochondrial genome can provide significant insight in understanding the evolutionary history of a species.

 Zooplankton specimen photographed through the microscope